bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 The **Deploy to bitrise.io** Step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
 All you have to do is add the Step to your workflow and [configure](/tutorials/deploy/bitrise-app-deployment/) it based on with who and how you want to share the artifacts.
 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

+## Deploying to an app store

-## Deploying your iOS app iTunes Connect
+## Deploying to your iOS app iTunes Connect

 If you wish to deploy your iOS app, follow the instructions in [Code sign your iOS project for deployment](https://devcenter.bitrise.io/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).